sidbena/duplicati-discord-cloudflare-worker/README.md

    https://discord.com/api/webhooks/123/abcdef
    ```

-   If you want to support threads, create one in Discord then copy the link to it by right-clicking it.
+   If you want to support threads, create a thread in Discord first, then copy the link to it by right-clicking it and choose `Copy Link`.
 The link will be in the form of `https://discord.com/channels/123/987`.
-Copy the last part after the slash ('/') - that's your `thread_id`.
+Extract the last part after the slash ('/') - that's your `thread_id`.

    Copy the `123/abcdef` or `123/abcdef?thread_id=987` portion to your clipboard.